 My husband called Canberra home for many years and most of his family still live there so yes, we’ve been to Canberra often.
 If you have any further questions about Canberra just ask in the comments.
 Don’t forget to save this post to Pinterest, either use the buttons top and side or hover over a Pinterest image and a red button will magically appear in the centre.

 Canberra was only founded in 1913 after American architect Sir Walter Burley Griffin won a design contest for the city.
 Australia needed a new capital, therefore the location was marked easily halfway between Sydney and Melbourne.
 Sir Burley Griffin planned a garden – filled city with roads in concentric circles.
 It is this enticing composition which makes the city so attractive.

 We do our best to keep everything up to date here at World Travel Family, but we can only give you a guide and personal opinion.
-Please check and double-check all information, opening times and prices for yourself.
-This post may contain affiliate links, we are not paid to place them, nor to recommend particular hotels or experiences.
-They cost you nothing extra but we make a small commission if you use them.
+Please check and double-check all information, opening times, and prices for yourself.
+Particularly in 2020, things are starting to get back to normal in Canberra but not everything will be fully open.

 Hidden Gems of Canberra

 The edgy new urban precinct of NewActon houses some of Canberra’s best drinking and dining options as well as the funkiest hotel in the city.
 Ovolo Nishi Hotel is an absolute work of art and a must stay if you are visiting Canberra, see below for details.
 Try Parlour for exquisite cocktails, or Fekerte’s Ethiopian for something special for dinner.
 Likewise, Canberra’s best coffee is found in NewAction, at Interlude Espresso Bar, or The Cupping Room.